Skip to content

 Queue Design

-A structured triage layer in front of the support queue that classifies requests, handles repeatable tier-1 work, and escalates with context when needed.
+A structured triage workflow in front of the support queue that classifies requests, handles repeatable tier-1 work, and escalates with context when needed.

 Caller issues are categorized into 15+ issue types with high consistency, reducing variation from manual triage.

-Help docs, release notes, and internal runbooks are queried to provide immediate answers or follow-up instructions.
+Help docs, release notes, and internal runbooks are used to provide immediate answers or follow-up instructions.

-Password resets, invoice lookups, plan changes, and feature toggles are resolved via controlled API actions with confirmation and logging.
+Password resets, invoice lookups, plan changes, and feature toggles are resolved through controlled workflow actions with confirmation and logging.

 Context-Rich Escalation